Headless SDK (Payment Web)

 .
 If not, you can omit this parameter, whose default value is false

 .
-The next code block presents an example of displaying the 3DS challenge content in an IFrame.
+The following code block shows an example of displaying the 3DS challenge content in an IFrame:

 document.querySelector('#element').innerHTML = `